Gastrointestinal oncology

 Bile duct carcinomas

 The main treatment method for bile duct carcinomas is surgical removal of the tumor.
 In cases where surgery is not possible, local ablative measures and chemotherapy can be used.
-In addition, targeted therapies aimed at molecular changes in the tumor are available for advanced stages.
-The prognosis depends heavily on the stage of the disease and the patient’s general state of health.
+In advanced stages, targeted therapies aimed at molecular changes in the tumor are also available

 Small intestine carcinomas

-These rare carcinomas are usually removed surgically.
-In the case of metastatic disease, chemotherapy may be necessary to slow the progression of the disease and alleviate symptoms.
-The choice of treatment depends on the exact location and degree of spread of the tumor.
-In some cases, targeted therapies may also be considered.
+In metastatic disease, chemotherapy can be used to slow the progression of the disease and alleviate symptoms.
+In some cases, targeted molecular therapies or immunotherapies can also be used.

 Gallbladder carcinomas